 \end{enumerate}

 A research framework is presented in Figure \ref{fig:concept_landmark}.
-Firstly, we introduce the workflow to detect the visibility of distant urban objects via SVI.
+Firstly, we introduce the workflow for detecting the visibility of distant landmarks via SVI.
 Using a case study, we assess the method's reliability in evaluating the visibility of the iconic high-rise landmarks across global cities.
-We also prove its unique value in revealing the visual context of observation compared to other methods.
-We then extend the application of image-based visibility to analysing inherent visual relationships among multiple urban objects by developing a novel heterogeneous visibility graph.
-Using the second case study, we examine the inter-visibility, visual co-existence and generalisable visual-spatial connection among multiple landmarks along the River Thames in London, UK.
-The advantages, limitations and practical applications of the proposed method are discussed accordingly.
+We also show its unique value in addressing diverse visual observation contexts compared with the open 3D setup used in this study.
+We then extend the application of image-based visibility to analysing visual relationships among multiple landmarks by developing a heterogeneous visibility graph.
+Using the second case study, we examine broader visual-spatial connections among multiple landmarks along the River Thames in London, UK.
+The advantages, limitations, and practical applications of the proposed method are discussed accordingly.